mohamedbana/antha/cmd/anthadoc/anthadoc.md

 can be set with the -maxresults flag; if set to 0, no full text results are shown, and only an identifier index but no full text search index is created.

-The presentation mode of web pages served by godoc can be controlled with the "m" URL parameter; it accepts a comma-separated list of flag names as value:
+The presentation mode of web pages served by anthadoc can be controlled with the "m" URL parameter; it accepts a comma-separated list of flag names as value:

     all	show documentation for all declarations, not just the exported ones